Wall Street tumbles, and S&P 500 drops 2% on worries about slower economy, higher inflation

-NEW YORK (AP) — Another wipeout is slamming Wall Street Friday as worries build about a potentially toxic mix of worsening inflation and a U.S. economy slowing because of households afraid to spend due to the global trade war.
+NEW YORK (AP) — Another wipeout is swamping Wall Street Friday on worries about a potentially toxic mix of worsening inflation and a U.S. economy slowing because of households afraid to spend due to the global trade war.

 The S&P 500 was down 2% in afternoon trading and on track for one of its worst days of the last two years.
-It's also heading for its fifth losing week in the last six after wiping out what its big gain from the start of the week.
+It's also heading for its fifth losing week in the last six after wiping out the last of its big gain from the start of the week.

 They're discouraging data points when one of the main worries hitting Wall Street is that President Donald Trump's escalating tariffs may cause U.S. households and businesses to freeze their spending.
 Even if the tariffs end up being less painful than feared, all the uncertainty may filter into changed behaviors that hurt the economy.

 A report on Friday morning showed all types of U.S. consumers are getting more pessimistic about their future finances.
-Two out of three in a survey by the University of Michigan expect unemployment to worsen in the year ahead.
-That's the the highest reading since 2009, and it raises worries about a job market that's been the linchpin keeping the U.S. economy solid.
+Two out of three expect unemployment to worsen in the year ahead, according to a survey by the University of Michigan.
+That's the highest reading since 2009, and it raises worries about a job market that's been the linchpin keeping the U.S. economy solid.

 Another report released in the morning raised concerns after it showed a widely followed, underlying measure of inflation was a touch worse last month than economists expected.
-The data followed reports on other measures of inflation for the month, but this is the one the Federal Reserve tracks most closely as it decides what to do with interest rates.
+The data followed reports on other measures of inflation for the month, but this is the one the Federal Reserve tracks pays the most attention to as it decides what to do with interest rates.

 The report also showed that an underlying measure of how much income Americans are making, which excludes government social benefits and some other items, “has been treading water for the last three months,” said Brian Jacobsen, chief economist at Annex Wealth Management.